stats-432sp2018/stats-432sp2018.github.io/faq.md

 3. The third is __very important__.
 Functions are easy to test.
 You give different inputs and check whether the output is as expected.
 This helps catch mistakes.
 4. There are two kinds of errors: syntax and function.
     * The first R can find (missing close parenthesis, wrong arguments, etc.)
-    * The second you can only catch by thorough testing (see the HW)
+    * The second you can only catch by thorough testing
 5. Don't use __magic numbers__.
 6. Use meaningful names.
 Don't do this: